Table of Contents

 Diagnosis of Acute Pericarditis

-Diagnosis requires abnormal findings on EKG (see above) with a history of chest pain that changes with body position.
+Diagnosis requires abnormal findings on ECG (see above) with a history of chest pain that changes with body position.
 Elevated BUN or creatinine are present in the case of uremia.
 A positive blood culture implies an infectious etiology.
 Retrospective diagnosis can be made on autopsy if pericardial adhesions are found.
 A chest X-ray should be taken to rule out effusion.

 Differential Diagnoses of Acute Pericarditis